 Healthy, Gluten-Free Broccoli Cheese Soup

 Do your kids love broccoli?
 No?
 Then this week’s Broccoli Cheese Soup recipe is for you because this will convert most kids, especially if you omit the word broccoli and call it “Cheesy Vegetable Soup”.
-Naturally gluten free, this is yummy and warming on a cool fall or winter day.
+Naturally gluten free and thickened with vegetables, this is healthy, yummy and tummy warming on a cool fall or winter day.
 I mostly just love that my kids will inhale it- #momwin

 Vegetable Based Broccoli Soup